Floopert/CW2024/Readme.md

 # ----------------------------------------------------------------------------------------------------------------
 # ----------------------------------------------------------------------------------------------------------------
-Features Not Implemented:
+Features Not Implemented: The features mentioned here were not implemented are due to insufficient time (unless stated otherwise).

-### add kill score in LevelOneLevelView.java
+### add waves left in LevelOneLevelView.java
-### change frame rate of game
 ### visual improvements (CSS styling) for the menu pages (Main Menu, Game Over, Win Game, Pause Game)